michalbudzik/docker-wp-setup/README.md

 - `WP-CLI` (to allow command line control if needed)
 - `MailHog` SMTP server (for testing e-mails sent by Wordpress)

+### Volumes and Bind Mounts

-It also creates two named volumes for `Wordpress` Core files and the database.
+It also creates two named volumes for `Wordpress Core` files and the database.
 They won't be visible on the local file system but all the data will persist between containers restarts.
-Probably there are some use cases when you would actually need local access to `Wordpress` core files, but usually all the work happens inside `wp-content` folder.
-At first I wanted to bind-mount it as a whole, but finally for hygiene's sake I decided to mount only its four subdirectories:
+Probably there are some use cases when you would actually need local access to `Wordpress Core` files, but usually all the work happens inside `wp-content` folder.
+At first I wanted to bind mount it as a whole, but finally for hygiene's sake I decided to mount only its four subdirectories:

 - `mu-plugins`
 - `plugins`